How much does a website cost in 2021? The definitive guide

 Should I get a website for my business?

 Perhaps you already have a website for your business, but you’re worried that it’s a bit outdated.
-Maybe you’re considering new options to get better results when it comes to attracting customers.
+Maybe you’re considering new options to get better results when it comes to attracting customers and looking for ways to build customer loyalty.
+Do keep in mind that sometimes updating your website means creating a new one from scratch.
+While this may seem like a daunting task, it can actually be a great opportunity to start fresh and incorporate the latest website design and functionality trends to improve businesses online web presence.

 Part of what makes compiling a list like this difficult is that there are quite a few options available to you.
 That’s why we’ve compiled a comprehensive breakdown of the different approaches and the cost of each.